darioml/hailolab.github.com/index.md

 ---
 layout: default
-title: Hailo Labs - Keep Kalman and Carry On
+title: Keep Kalman Carry On
 ---

 Welcome to Hailo Labs - more info coming soon